How to Apply

 Examination Minimum Score TOEFL 620 (paper based) or 105 (Internet based) MELAB 88 IELTS 7.5

 Students whose native language is not English who have taken a minimum of one year of recent coursework at an English language university in the US, Canada, Great Britain, Australia, or New Zealand may not have to submit English examination scores.
-In this case, they would need to take the GRE General Exam.
+In this case, they may need to take the GRE General Exam.

-- Diversity Statement: The Office for Diversity in Graduate Education administers the DOVE Fellowship, awarded to first-year students from underrepresented groups.
+- Diversity of Views and Experiences Statement: The Office for Diversity in Graduate Education administers the DOVE Fellowship, awarded to first-year students from underrepresented groups.
 The fellowship provides a $25,000 stipend, tuition, and health benefits for one academic year.
 Graduate programs nominate prospective students who have been given an offer of admission.
 Please submit your diversity statement under "Statement 2" in the Applicant Statements section if you feel you fit the guidelines outlined in the application.
 Visit the Office for Diversity in Graduate Education for more information.

 - Extenuating Circumstances: If applicable–please see instructions in the "Applicant Statements" section of the online application.